99robots/jquery-accordion-category-posts/readme.txt

 2. This is the second screen shot

 == Changelog ==

-= 2.1 =
+= 2.1 = 2021-09-21
-* UPDATED: Compatibility with WordPress 5.7.2
+* UPDATED: Compatibility with WordPress 5.8.1
-* FIXED: Deprecated functions, notices & errors
+* FIXED: Deprecated functions

 = 2.0 =
 * UPDATED: Compatibility with WordPress 5.2.3